b0wter/Torpedo/README.md

 https://myserver/api/downloads/cook.png/abcdef
 ```

-Where `cook.png` is an route paramter for the file to download and `abcdef` is the validation token.
+Where `cook.png` is a route paramter for the file to download and `abcdef` is the validation token.

 Last modified file timestamps are used to check if a download is too old to be served.
 Torpedo uses the token file as reference not the content file.